Skip to content

 An Annual Reflection is straightforward way to evaluate your successes, challenges, and lessons from 2023.
 Then you can use this analysis to celebrate your achievements and create an even better new year.

-Click here to see the annual review I did of 2022, the year of my home restoration, to see how that helped me have a good studio year when I returned.
+Click here to see the annual review I did of 2022, the year of my home restoration, to see how that helped me have a good studio year when I returned in 2023.

 My 2023 annual reflection